ubcbraincircuits/onboarding/source/data.rst

 Datasets in FRDR are searchable by anyone, however FRDR is currently in Limited Production and therefore only accepts data deposits from a select number of research groups.
-The cluster is pleased to be the first in Canada and in UBC to deposit data into FRDR.
+The cluster is pleased to be the first in Canada and in UBC to deposit a dataset into FRDR.

-The `cluster's FRDR collection <https://www.frdr.ca/repo/handle/ubcbraincircuits>`_ .....
+The `cluster's FRDR collection <https://www.frdr.ca/repo/handle/ubcbraincircuits>`_ ....

 .. todo::
 	Add deposit instructions.